 The provision of non-audit services to PIE audit clients has decreased.
 The research evidence also shows an increase of audit-only clients in the financial sector after the Audit Reform.

 The study suggests that the top end of the audit market is becoming more dynamic thanks to more rivalry and increased auditor switches.
 However, Professor Willekens highlighted that the study presented preliminary evidence and it was therefore too early to draw any conclusions or make policy decisions based on it.
 This is due to, amongst other limitations as listed in the study, the fact that the study was carried out very early after the implementation of the new legislation and also due to limitations resulting from the studied sample.
 In particular, the study is based on the market data on stock-listed PIEs meaning that it leaves non-stock listed PIEs out of the analysis, which could create a certain bias.

 Although the study indicates the earlier listed movements in the market, it does not examine whether these were caused by the Audit Reform.
 Importantly, the study does not analyse the market changes’ impact on audit quality.

 To conclude, Professor Willekens stressed that before considering any further changes to the audit legislation, a more long-term analysis based on a richer set of data was needed to see the full effects of the Audit Reform.

-“It is too early to see the full effects of the Audit Reform…Wait and study [the effects] further before introducing new reforms.”
+“It is too early to see the full effects of the Audit Reform…Wait and study further before introducing new reforms.”

 Accountancy Europe encourages further engagement between Professor Willekens and the ECON Committee of the European Parliament and awaits the Committee’s reactions to the findings.